algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Overview.md

 ### 2. Encode your user data on the server

-Whenever a user is authorised in your application, generate a JWT token with the user data, and include the token in the response to the client.
+Whenever a user is authenticated in your application, generate a JWT token with the user data, and include the token in the response to the client.
 Make sure the token is signed with your widget secret using HS256 algorithm

-See [Encrypting user data](./Encrypting%user%20data) for examples on how generate the JWT in different programming languages.
+See [Encoding user data](./Encoding%20user%20data) for examples on how generate the JWT in different programming languages.

 Make sure to set a short expiration time for the token (we recommend 30 seconds), and generate a new token for each page load.
 Token is used only during widget initialisation.